yan-sln/Sine-Saloum-Map/README.md

 Before running the pipeline, you must configure your SentinelHub credentials and project settings.

-You can either:

-* Edit `satellite/config.py` directly, file with the following structure:
+You must edit `satellite/config.py` directly, file with the following structure:

 ```yaml
 instance_id: "your_instance_id"